-- The expected level of growth in the Plan = 57 units based on its role as Local Service Centre which equates to an average of 4 housing units per annum. - Proportion of second homes in the area similar to the county proportion. - Slightly higher proportion of the population speaks Welsh 60.5%, which is 9.5% below the threshold of 70%, compared to 65.4% in Anglesey as a whole. - Reduction of 1.9% in the number of Welsh speakers in the ward between 2001 and 2011. - Housing slightly more affordable than the County average. - 12 units were built in the settlement between 2002 and 2011 with new housing built during this period representing 1.9% of the housing stock in 2011. - Ysgol Gynradd Pentraeth provides Welsh medium education for children between 3 and 8 years of age.
+- The expected level of growth in the Plan = 57 units based on its role as Local Service Centre which equates to an average of 4 housing units per annum. - Proportion of second homes in the area similar to the proportion in Anglesey as a whole. - Slightly higher proportion of the population speaks Welsh 60.5%, which is 9.5% below the threshold of 70%, compared to 57.2% in Anglesey as a whole. - Reduction of 1.9% in the number of Welsh speakers in the ward between 2001 and 2011. - Housing slightly more affordable than the County average. - 12 units were built in the settlement between 2002 and 2011 with new housing built during this period representing 1.9% of the housing stock in 2011. - Ysgol Gynradd Pentraeth provides Welsh medium education for children between 3 and 8 years of age.
 Relatively high proportion of households where the children use the Welsh language. - The percentage of the population between 0-19 years of age reduced by 13.3% between 2001 and 2011 in Pentraeth ward.
 Significantly also, a reduction of 31% was seen in the percentage of Welsh speakers in the 3-15 years age group.
-It will be important to promote an adequate supply of housing units and the necessary types of housing, including affordable housing, to keep residents (especially young families) in the area and to attract a working population.
+It will be important to promote an adequate supply of housing units and the necessary types of housing, including affordable housing, and to keep residents (especially young families) in the area. - It is noted that the proportion of newcomers in Abererch ward increased from 128 to 167 (+30.5%) between 1991 and 2001 (figures for 2011 are not yet available).
+Having said this, only 9.3% of the ward's population are in-migrants (2001) which suggests that in-migration is not a substantial problem in the area.